- Written by Dr.Mehmet Demircioglu

 Early hair transplant photos can raise a real concern, especially when density looks low or graft direction seems wrong after the first wash.
 The answer is not to ignore the concern, and it is not to diagnose the final result from one close-up.
 Send better evidence before asking for a final verdict.

 Show the full treated area, the donor area, both sides, and the hairline angle.
 Add the day number, wash stage, symptoms, graft count, and lighting context.
 Ask the clinic what can be judged now and what needs time.
-A good review separates urgent skin problems, early placement clues, and final density questions.
+A good review separates skin safety, early placement clues, and final density timing.
 That separation protects patients from both panic and delayed action.